|This is an old story of that Wenabozho, the one white

 some tobacco.
 It was plug tobacco them days.
 We took that plug tobacco

-and put a piece of that plug tobacco -- oh, as big as a fly you know --
+and put a piece of that plug tobacco -- oh, as big as a fly --

 on a piece of straw.
 Then we held it over this toad.
 He's setting there

 watching.
 And we studied it.
 And that little speck on the end of the straw